jprouty/mint-amazon-tagger/README.md

 # Mint Transactions Tagger for Amazon Purchases

+## Amazon to Sunset Required Export Tool ##

+**Amazon is planning to sunset the "Order History Reports" tool on March 20th.
+The Amazon report tool is the primary source for tagging.
+Please follow [this issue](https://github.com/jprouty/mint-amazon-tagger/issues/147) for more information.**

 ## Overview ##

 Do you order a lot from Amazon?
 Tired of everything showing up as "Amazon"